nigeljohnson73/coin73/miners/README.md

 ## pre-requestites

  * Currently CURL is needed to make the API calls.
-Ensure you have `php-curl` installed.
+Ensure you have `php-curl` installed;
  * PHP 5 and up should work.
-Tested on PHP 7.4
+Tested on PHP 7.4;
- * Requires a SOCKS proxy to handle TOR requests
+ * Requires a SOCKS proxy to handle TOR requests.

 ## Operation